 Who is reponsible for sales enablement?

-Sales enablement has many sides, but the main parts of the organisation that are involved are marketing and sales.
+Sales enablement has many sides, but the main parts of your organisation involved are marketing and sales.
 This brings us to a commonly-asked question: who owns sales enablement?

-Marketing can provide the sales reps with various resources that they need to promote and sell effectively.
-These resources could be content like videos, articles, content offers, or product guides that can help reps in their interactions with potential and existing customers.
+Marketing can provide sales reps with various resources to promote and sell effectively.
+These resources could be content like videos, articles, content offers, or product guides that can help reps interact with potential and existing customers.
 Sales reps share this content with their contacts to help them decide whether they want to convert or purchase.

 How to build a sales enablement strategy